OpenGamma/Strata/modules/basics/src/docs/value-adjustments.rst

 Value Schedule
 ==============

-The OG-Basics project includes a value schedule handles values that change over time.
+The Strata-Basics project includes a value schedule handles values that change over time.
 The key class is ``ValueSchedule``.

 The ``ValueSchedule`` class contains two items: